vinaysai99/Interview/interview_questions.md

 - How would you optimize a Tableau dashboard for performance when working with large datasets?
 - How do you create a custom date filter in Tableau to allow users to select specific date ranges?

+Why are looking to move from your current job?